IIIF/api/source/presentation/4.0/index.md

   To Do: Add an image demonstrating default Canvas placement in Scene
 </div>

-A [`PointSelector`][prezi-40-model-PointSelector] can be used to modify the point at which the Canvas will be painted, by establishing a new point to align with the top-left corner of the Canvas instead of the Scene coordinate origin.
+A [Point Selector][prezi-40-model-PointSelector] can be used to modify the point at which the Canvas will be painted, by establishing a new point to align with the top-left corner of the Canvas instead of the Scene coordinate origin.
 [Transforms](#transforms) can be used to modify Canvas rotation, scale, or translation, allowing in particular for an alternate method to control the size of a Canvas to be scaled appropriately to other contents within a Scene.
 The forward face and backward face of a Canvas can be interchanged with a Scale Transform scaling the z axis by -1.0, though this reflection will also produce mirroring.

 ```jsonc
 {